CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: Results

 \section{Results}

-The training dataset was published approximately three months before the ISBI 2019.
-The testing dataset was given 24 hours before the challenge session.
+The training dataset was published approximately three months before the on-site session.
+The test dataset was given 24 hours before the challenge session.
 The submissions were evaluated during the conference, and the winners were announced.
-After ISBI 2019, training and testing datasets were published on zenodo.org website \citep{Kavur2019} and the online submission system was activated on the challenge website.
+After the on-site session, training and test datasets were published on the zenodo.org website \citep{Kavur2019} and the online submission system was activated on the challenge website.

-To compare the automatic DL methods with semi-automatic ones, interactive methods including both traditional iterative models and more recent techniques are employed from our previous work \citep{kavur2019b}.
+To compare the automatic DL methods with semi-automatic ones, interactive methods including both traditional iterative models and more recent techniques \lk{were} employed from our previous work \citep{kavur2019b}.
 In this respect, we report the results and discuss the accuracy and repeatability of emerging automatic DL algorithms with those of well-established interactive methods, which are applied by a team of imaging scientists and radiologists through two dedicated viewers: Slicer \citep{Kikinis2014} and exploreDICOM \citep{Fischer2010}.

 There exist two separate leaderboards at the challenge website, one for the conference session\footnote{https://chaos.grand-challenge.org/Results\_CHAOS/} and another for post-conference online submissions\footnote{https://chaos.grand-challenge.org/evaluation/results/}.
 Detailed metric values and converted scores are presented in Tab.\ref{tab:scores}.
 Box plots of all results for each task are presented separately in Fig.\ref{fig:task_mean}.
 Also, scores on each testing case are shown in Fig.\ref{fig:task_all} for all tasks.
-As expected, the tasks, which received the highest number of submissions and scores, were the ones focusing on the segmentation of a single organ, from a single modality.
+As expected, the tasks that received the highest number of submissions and scores were the ones focusing on the segmentation of a single organ from a single modality.
 Thus, the vast majority of the submissions were for liver segmentation from CT images (Task 2), followed by liver segmentation from MR images (Task 3).
-Accordingly, in the following subsections, the results are presented in the order of performance/participation in Tab.\ref{tab:submissions} (i.e. from the task having the highest submissions to the one having the lowest).
-In this way, the segmentation from cross- and multi-modality/organ concepts (Tasks 1 and 4) are discussed in the light of the performances obtained for more conventional approaches (Tasks 2, 3 and 5).
+Accordingly, in the following subsections, the results are presented in the order of performance/participation in Tab.\ref{tab:submissions} (i.e. from the task having the \lk{most} submissions to the one having the \lk{fewest}).
+In this way, the segmentation from cross- and multi-modality/organ concepts (Tasks 1 and 4) are discussed in light of the performances \lk{of} more conventional approaches (Tasks 2, 3, and 5).